department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional.md

     links:
     - url: /education/work-learn/non-traditional/accelerated-payments/
       title: Accelerated Payments for High-Technology Programs
-      description: "If you're enrolled in a high-tech program, you may be able to get a lump-sum payment to cover the costs for these courses."
+      description: "If you’re enrolled in a high-tech program, you may be able to get a lump-sum payment to cover the cost for these courses."
     - url: /education/work-learn/non-traditional/correspondence-training/
       title: Correspondence Training
       description: "If you want to take classes from home or live far away from any schools, doing coursework by mail might be a good option for you."